Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 #### Initial Request and Server-Side rendering

-The initial request happens when using the URL to seek a page.
-The initial request must load ht HTMX library and application CSS.
+The initial request happens when using the user uses the URL to seek a page.
+The initial request must load the HTMX library and application CSS.
 To do this, I've created a `base.html` template:

 ```html
 {{ define "base" }}